 Risk Management Fraud and Corruption Control

 The Board is responsible for oversight and all employees are required to abide by our anti-bribery and corruption policy.

 Our reserves policy specifies that reserves need to be retained to safeguard RedR Australia’s operations.

-Emeritus Professor Elizabeth A Taylor AO (joined 2013), Engineers Australia
+Emeritus Professor Elizabeth A Taylor AO (reappointed 2013), Engineers Australia nominee.

 Kirsten Sayers, CEO